Recovering The Past is an innovative photographic project of 25 striking and thought provoking images.

-'Recovering The Past' sets new standards in its unique depiction of both post-conflict achievement and reconciliation, and in the raising of consequences of human conflict.
-These consequences are not unique to The Great War alone, they apply to all wars since - globally - and those to come.
+'Recovering The Past' sets new standards in its unique visual exploration of both post-conflict achievement and reconciliation, and in the raising of consequences of human conflict.
+Importantly, these consequences are not unique to The Great War alone, they apply to all wars since - globally - and those to come.
 This exhibition therefore carries a universal message and timeless relevance.

 Australia’s contribution to the history of the Great War as we know it is not limited to the fighting.
 Much of what happened in the trenches was revealed to us through the powerful photographs and montage images produced by Captain James Francis (Frank) Hurley.